 A cat on the lawn crouched and hissed, sensing his presence.
 He passed through the walls of the house, feeling its warmth and cosiness, and up a staircase.
-The smell was almost overpowering now and selecting the right room automatic.
+The smell was almost overpowering now and selecting the right room, was automatic.
 Ah, there they lay!
 Two little cherubs in their beds, a boy and a girl.
 Young, perhaps six or seven.
 Perfect!

 He manifested enough physical presence to lay his long bony fingers against their soft, warm cheeks.
 He waited.

 At last!
 The children’s eyes began to dart under their closed eyelids as they entered the dream world and he attuned his mind to theirs.
-Oh what wonders!
+Oh, what wonders!
 Children, dressed in billowing bright colours, rode a merry-go-round.
 Now they sat blowing out candles on an enormous birthday cake with a thousand candles to squeals of delight.
-In a school they laughed at a teacher dressed as a clown with orange hair and black-and-white striped tights.
+In a school, they laughed at a teacher dressed as a clown with orange hair and black-and-white striped tights.
 They flew through the air, soaring high on unicorns, waving wands, casting Harry Potter spells…

-He sat, looking at the sleeping faces of his own two children, their eyes still and their demeanor serious.
+He sat, looking at the sleeping faces of his own two children, their eyes still and their demeanour, serious.
 He stroked their cheeks whilst letting the stolen dreams replay in their minds telepathically.
 Their eyes began to twitch and he felt a tenderness in his heart, watching as their sleeping faces came alive.

-Back in our world the mother entered the children’s bedroom.
+Back in our world, the mother entered the children’s bedroom.
 She opened the curtains and clapped her hands.
 “Wakey-wakey, Peter, Pauline, rise and shine!”